-

 Are punitive or exemplary damages available for class actions or collective redress proceedings?

-Neither punitive nor exemplary damages are generally available for class actions under Danish law.
+Neither punitive nor exemplary damages are available in class actions under Danish law.

-However, it should be noted that a fine may be imposed on any individual who intentionally contravenes an injunction or prohibition, cf. section 23, subsection 1, of the Implementation Act.
-Furthermore, in accordance with section 23, subsection 4, of the Implementation Act, criminal liability is imposed on companies, including legal persons, under the rules in Chapter 5 of the Danish Criminal Code.
+However, a fine may be imposed on any individual who intentionally contravenes an injunction or prohibition, cf. Section 23, subsection 1, of the Implementation Act.
+In addition, pursuant to Section 23, subsection 4, of the Implementation Act, companies, including legal persons, are subject to criminal liability in accordance with the provisions of Chapter 5 of the Danish Criminal Code.

 -